 This rock drawing of a European sailing ship was probably made by Māori some time after European contact.
 Although Māori canoes were also depicted in rock art, they were not the double-hulled ocean-going variety, but single-hulled dugout canoes.
 The double hull was still in use, especially in the South Island, when Europeans arrived.
-Yet over time, canoes in New Zealand had been adapted to local conditions, and the single-hull was more common.
+But over time, canoes in New Zealand had been adapted to local conditions, and the single hull was more common.
 Although the expertise associated with building double-hulled canoes was still available, the skill of navigating them across open ocean appears to have been lost.

 Using this item